isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Capabilities and Limitations
 -------------------------------

-Kea CB, introduced in the 1.6.0 release, comes with a number of limitations as a result of the overall complexity of this feature and the development time constraints.
-This feature will evolve over time and the new capabilities will be added in subsequent releases.
-In this section we present the capabilities and limitations of the CB in the Kea 1.6.0 release:
+Kea CB has some limitations as a result of its complexity and development time constraints:

--  Kea CB is supported for the MySQL database only.
+- supported for the MySQL database only,

--  Kea CB is only supported for DHCPv4 and DHCPv6 servers.
-Neither the Control Agent nor the D2 daemon can be configured via the database.
+- supported for DHCPv4 and DHCPv6 daemon; neither the Control Agent nor D2
+  daemon can be configured from the database,

+- only a subset of the DHCP configuration parameters can be set in the
--  Potential configurations to be stored for the DHCP servers include: global parameters, option definitions, global options, shared networks, and subnets.
-Other configuration parameters are not stored in the database and must be configured via the JSON configuration file.
+  database: global parameters, option definitions, global options, client classes, shared networks, and subnets; other configuration parameters must be sourced from a JSON configuration file.

+The current CB limitations will be gradually removed in subsequent Kea releases.

 ..

 .. note::

    Kea CB stores data in a MySQL schema that is public.
-It's possible to insert configuration data into the MySQL tables manually, or automatically using SQL scripts, but this requires a reasonably good knowledge of SQL and the schema.
-The supported method for managing the data is through our cb-cmds hook library which provides management commands for config backends.
+It's possible to insert configuration data into the MySQL tables manually or automatically using SQL scripts, but this requires reasonably good SQL and schema knowledge.
-    It simplifies many typical operations, such as listing, adding, retrieving, and deleting of global parameters, shared networks, subnets, pools, options, and option definitions.
-In addition, it provides essential business logic that ensures logical integrity of the data.
-For a complete list, see commands starting with "remote-" in Appendix A of the Kea Administrator Reference Manual.
+   The supported method for managing the data is through our cb-cmds hook library, which provides management commands for config backends.
+It simplifies many typical operations, such as listing, adding, retrieving, and deleting global parameters, shared networks, subnets, pools, options, option definitions, and client classes.
+In addition, it provides essential business logic that ensures the logical integrity of the data.
+See commands starting with "remote-" in Appendix A of the Kea Administrator Reference Manual for a complete list.
    The cb_cmds hooks library is available to subscribers only.
-If you are not a subscriber and would like to subscribe, please contact info@isc.org and our sales team will assist you.
+If you are not a subscriber and would like to subscribe, please contact info@isc.org, and our sales team will assist you.

-    The schema creation script can be found here `dhcpdb_create.mysql <https://gitlab.isc.org/isc-projects/kea/blob/master/src/share/database/scripts/mysql/dhcpdb_create.mysql>`__ and we have some related design documents in gitlab `CB Design <https://gitlab.isc.org/isc-projects/kea/wikis/designs/configuration-in-db-design>`__.
+   The schema creation script can be found here `dhcpdb_create.mysql <https://gitlab.isc.org/isc-projects/kea/blob/master/src/share/database/scripts/mysql/dhcpdb_create.mysql>`__ and we have some related design documents in gitlab: `CB Design <https://gitlab.isc.org/isc-projects/kea/wikis/designs/configuration-in-db-design>`__ and
+   `Client Classes in CB Design <https://gitlab.isc.org/isc-projects/kea/wikis/designs/client-classes-in-cb>`__.

 .. note::

    We strongly recommend against duplication of the configuration information in the file and the database.
 For example, when specifying subnets for the DHCP server, please store them in either the configuration backend or in the configuration file, not both.
 Storing some subnets in the database and others in the file may put you at risk of potential configuration conflicts.
-Note that the configuration instructions from the database take precedence over instructions from the file, so it is possible that parts of the configuration specified in the file may be overridden if contradicted by information in the database.
+Note that the configuration instructions from the database take precedence over instructions from the file, so parts of the configuration specified in the file may be overridden if contradicted by information in the database.

 .. note::